Decoding HTML, The Language of Computers

 To complicate things even more, there is something called Cascading Style Sheets (CSS) that are used to style HTML tags.
 There are hundreds of different styles that can be applied to a tag to modify its function.
 A web developer needs to leverage all of these things together in order to create a fully functioning web page.

-Anatomy of an HTML tag
+Delivery of HTML

 HTML is delivered to your computer by something called a web server.
 A web server contains all of the pages of a website and delivers them to people making requests to view pages.
 Web servers can be set up on nearly any machine, however generally web servers are hosted inside data centers on rented machines.
 The following is a simplified HTTP request that gets made when a browser makes a request for a webpage: